Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 Scoring the workout is part of the workout.
 This is not about competition.
 It is a tool for accountability, awareness, and progress.

-Objective metrics include total rounds completed, tool selection, load used, total weight, and final heart rate for the workout.
+Objective metrics include total rounds completed, total weight, and final heart rate.

 Subjective metrics include Movement Rating, Intensity Rating, Discomfort Rating, Focus Rating, and Dexterity Rating.